-The portfolio's total return should exceed the annualized return of the Morgan Stanley Capital International Europe, Australia, Far East (EAFE) Index by 1.0 percent, net of fees.
+The portfolio's total return should equal or exceed the annualized return of the Morgan Stanley Capital International Europe, Australia, Far East (EAFE) Index, net of fees.
 Mutual funds in this class should rank in the upper half of the universe of international mutual funds, net of fees.